cueaz/vite-plugin-minifiable-keywords/packages/vite-plugin-minifiable-keywords/README.md

 # vite-plugin-minifiable-keywords

+> [!NOTE]
+> A Rollup version of this plugin, `rollup-plugin-minifiable-keywords`, is also available.
+The primary difference is that the Vite plugin utilizes the `hotUpdate` hook to incrementally collect keywords and update modules and types during development.
+While this documentation is written primarily for the Vite plugin, the setup is almost identical—just add `rollup-plugin-minifiable-keywords` to your Rollup configuration.
+Please be aware that the Rollup version has not been as extensively tested.

 A Vite plugin that provides a way to use minifiable `Symbols` in place of string literals and object keys, aimed at developers focused on extreme minification.

 This approach introduces a trade-off between a small reduction in bundle size and an increase in code complexity.
 It is best suited for ~~applications where every byte counts~~ minification nerds.